uma-dev/micro-services/README.md

    - Create the service (interface and implementation)
    - Create the REST controller for employee
 5. Create the department microservice (can use employee as a guide)
+6. Establish the HTTP connection between both microservices by using the REST API of Employee in Department